 No more than six (6) meal blocks can be used in a 24-hour period at any of our dining locations or at a combination of our dining locations.

-The declining balance dollars can be used to purchase any food item(s) at any of the following locations: The Nosh, Einstein's Bagel Company, Provincial House Dining Hall South Side Cafe', Cafe' TJ, and Oak C-Store.
-Additional declining balance funds may be added through the Office of Residential Life and Housing using this form.
+The declining balance dollars can be used to purchase any food item(s) at any of the following locations: The Nosh, Einstein's Bagel Company, Provincial House Dining Hall, Cafe' TJ, and Oak C-Store.
+Additional declining balance funds may be added through the Office of Residential Life and Housing using the Declining Balance Request form.
 The declining balance funds are placed onto your student ID card, and are subtracted off the remaining balance each time you use it, much like a prepaid debit card.

 Any declining balance dollars left over from the Fall semester will roll over to the Spring semester.
 However, any dollars left over from the Spring semester will not roll over to the next school year.
 All funds must be used by June 30 of each year, and any remaining funds are automatically cleared for the next school year.